Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_link_ip_to_vrack/guide.en-au.md

 ## Objective

-When you order a new VCD organization, a vRack is delivered to you, along with a block of public IP addresses.
+When you order a new VCD organization, a vRack and a block of public IP addresses are delivered to you.

 This IP block is not directly linked to your vRack.
 You will need to link it manually.

-**Find out how to link the public IP address block delivered with your VCD organization and its vRack.**
+**Find out how to link the block of public IP addresses delivered with your VCD organization and its vRack.**

 ## Requirements